smasongarrison/D3mirt/README.md

 identifies the $y$-axis is found in the next list, `id[[2]]` and `Item.2`.
 In this case, the best item for the $y$-axis is item “W7Q20”.

+The `modid()` is designed so that the strongest loading item, from the strongest factor, always aligns perfectly with the x-axis, and the remaining items follow thereafter.
+This helps makes the result maximally interpretable while also avoiding, with the help of the upper bound, imposing an unempirical structure on the data.
 If problems appear with the model identification, please see the package vignette for guidance.

 # 2. D3mirt Model Estimation